Continental Divide Trail: Montana

 Leaving the Idaho/Montana border, the Montana portion of the CDT is 627 mile in length although several alternate routes shorten or lengthen that distance.
 The lowest elevation of the trail in Montana after leaving the Idaho/Montana border is 4215 feet at Upper Waterton Lake which straddles the U.S./Canada border.
 The highest elevation is 9324 feet in the Anaconda-Pintler Wilderness.
 Timberline can be as low as 6000 feet in Glacier National Park at the Canadian border and as high as 9000 feet in the southern part of Montana.
 The Montana Wilderness Association is the leading non-profit partner for the northern section of the CDT.
 MWA staff work to maintain the CDT in Montana and Idaho with the help of volunteers and agency partners.

 The CDT trail goes east from the Idaho border, circles around the city of Butte, then turns north toward Glacier National Park via the Lewis and Clark National Forest and through three National Wilderness areas.
 Several alternate trails shorten the meandering route of the official CDT in Montana.
-Some road walking is required.
+Some road walking is required on the alternate routes.
 Frequent forest fires in late summer often force closure of sections of the trail and early snowfalls in late September may make the trail in Glacier National Park impassable.

 Notable points from south to north on the CDT in Montana include: